zvxzdx/runeforge-wiki-ru/posting-guide-landing.md

 ---

 # How to post?
-In order for you to post, you need the "Contributor" role which is granted as soon as you are verfied by a Moderator or Admin.
-If you dont know you current status, check out the Menu bar at the left, if you see "Wiki Guides", then you are a Contributor!

 Let's start by creating a page, make sure you know what you want to create.
 If you want e.g. create a guide for texturing, then you have to link it accordingly.